FAQs

 When I go to a Salesforce record on a custom object, I do not see a button.
 What should I do?

 If you are on a custom object and do not see a button, most likely you need to create a custom button.
-A walkthrough for this can be found here.
+For more information, see Create a button to generate documents .

 Can I get a list of records from a related object into my document?